 Flood is a natural even which has always been an integral part of geological history of earth.
 It occurs along rivers, streams and lacks.

-- These factors are given as fallows
+These factors are given as follows

-- Main made activity:
+- Main made activity (Afforestation and deforestation)

 - Intensive rainfall:

 - High flood occurs due to intensive rainfall.